 In the evening, you will be picked up at the hotel and taken to live one of the most local and authentic experiences of northern Thailand, a Khantoke dinner accompanied by a show and traditional dance making an unforgettable evening.

 Discovery of Koh Phi Phi Islands, breathtakingly beautiful placesKrabi - Koh Phi Phi Islands - Krabi

-You will start the day with a trip to the Koh Phi Phi Islands, a small archipelago in the Andaman Sea, south of Thailand, made up of four main islands.
+You will start this day of the 14-day Thailand Itinerary with a trip to the Koh Phi Phi Islands, a small archipelago in the Andaman Sea, south of Thailand, made up of four main islands.
 You will see the world famous Maya Bay on Koh Phi Phi Leh Island, where the movie “The Beach” was filmed (you will not get off the boat because it is closed to the public).
 Maya Bay is an incredibly beautiful bay that is protected by 100-metre high cliffs on three sides.
 This bay is an exceptional setting with reefs adorned with hundreds of multi-coloured fish.

 In the afternoon, you will have lunch at a restaurant on Koh Phi Phi Don Island.

 You will end the day with another swim or snorkel in another of the icons of this archipelago, the island of Koh Pai (Bamboo Island).
 It is a small almost circular island surrounded by a strip of white sand and covered with exuberant vegetation that includes Casuarina trees and Bamboo trees in its central part that gave the island its name.

 Accommodation in Krabi.